Visas and immigration

 Self Support visa

 You will need to provide evidence such as bank statements or proof of savings.
-However, this visa is normally only granted in exceptional circumstances and you will usually have to give details for your reason for wanting to live in Portugal for a temporary period.
+However, this visa is normally only granted in exceptional circumstances and you usually have to give details for your reason for wanting to live in Portugal for a temporary period.

 Religious purposes visa